Pistonight/botw-save-state/README.md

 If you see a message like this:
 ```
-Save state error!
+Pointer error!
 ```
 This means one or more of the values cannot be accessed.
 Mostly likely due to invalid memory pointer.
 Currently it's known that there's a small chance that Link's havok coordinates point to invalid memory.
-When this happens, restart the game and try again.
+Try again or restart the game if this happens.

 ### Setting Mode Combos